Are you maximizing all the sale opportunities your Facebook cover photo offers?

 In this post, you will discover how to make a clickable image on Facebook to start driving more people to your online artist website.

 How Clickable Facebook Cover Photo Can Drive Traffic To Art Websites

 As you know, trying to keep with all of Facebook’s changes could be a full-time job.
 As an artist seeking to sell some original art or maybe some prints of original art, hiring someone to keep on top of all the changes that occur with social media is not even a thought.

-Facebook’s new cover photo guidelines will be very valuable for your business and will not take you long to accomplish the task.
-You just got to do it.
+Facebook’s new cover photo guidelines will be precious for your business and will not take you long to accomplish it.

 The other guidelines for cover photos have stayed the same.

-You can keep up to date with all the changes that Facebook makes with their page guidelines here.
+You can keep up to date with all the changes that Facebook makes with its page guidelines here.
 Facebook Page Guidelines

 Optimize Your Timeline Cover Photo

 Do you take advantage of all the real estate that your Facebook cover photo offers?